EspressoSystems/espresso-network-go/README.md

-# Espresso Sequencer Go SDK
+# Espresso Network Go SDK

-This package provides tools and interfaces for working with the [Espresso sequencer](https://github.com/EspressoSystems/espresso-network) in Go.
+This package provides tools and interfaces for working with the [Espresso Global Confirmation Layer](https://github.com/EspressoSystems/espresso-network) in Go.
 It should (eventually) provide everything needed to integrate a rollup written in Go with the Espresso sequencer.